voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Array`

-Array.
-It defines the packages needed to be installed for acting as a nfs client
+It defines the packages needed to be installed for acting as a NFS client

 Default value: `$nfs::params::client_packages`